vuejs-templates/webpack/README.md

   Note that `lang="sass"` assumes SASS's indented syntax; Use `lang="scss"` if you want the CSS-superset syntax.

-- #### How do I work with an existing backend server?
+- #### How do I work with an existing backend server during development?

-  You can edit `proxyTable` in [`build/dev-server.js`](https://github.com/vuejs-templates/webpack/blob/master/template/build/dev-server.js#L9-L13) to proxy certain requests to your backend server.
+  You can edit `proxyTable` in [`build/dev-server.js`](https://github.com/vuejs-templates/webpack/blob/master/template/build/dev-server.js#L11) to proxy certain requests to your backend server.

 - #### How do I deploy built assets with my backend framework?